-Today we are off to see Dhaulagiri (Dazzling White Girl in Sanskrit).
+Today we are off to Dhaulagiri (Dazzling White Girl in Sanskrit).
 Dhaulagiri North and East Face, 7th highest mountain in the world at 8,167 meters/26,788 ft.
 We get our first view as we depart Mustang.

-We turn right here to traverse the French Pass to fly over the Dhaulagiri Base Camp below the West Face.
-Again, as always, we land when we can - and when it's the climbing season, we may meet and talk with climbers and their guides, the extraordinary people capable of summiting the great peaks of the world.
+We turn right here to traverse the French Pass to land at the Dhaulagiri Base Camp below the West Face.
+Again, as always, we want to take time not just for photos but to meet and talk with climbers and their guides, the extraordinary people capable of summiting the great peaks of the world.